 - The total volume of Q3 mega deals counts $50 billion, which is 72% lower than the average of $179 billion per quarter.

-- Overall volume of large deals amounts $242 billion, which is 23% lower than the average volume per quarter of $314 billion.
+- Overall volume of large deals amounts to $242 billion, which is 23% lower than the average volume per quarter of $314 billion.

 - Total volume of middle market deals was $166 billion in Q3, which is 18% lower than the average of $202 billion per quarter.